emils-cinitis/emils-edurio/README.md

 - Using Node v20.13.1 and NPM v10.5.2;
 - Focus was to deliver requried functionality above design as I was more confident in my ability to finish the functionality in a timely manner over creating a better design;
 - All views were tested on 1920x1080 view as well as iPhone SE preset (375x667).

+## How to run locally

+- Make sure you have Node and NPM installed.
+Tested on versions mentioned in `Other comments`;
+- Run command `npm install`;
+- Run command `npm run dev` to run locally in development mode;
+- Run command `npm run build` and `npm run preview` to run locally in production mode;
+- Run command `npm run lint` to run `eslint`.